Security certificate: Detention and deportation

-In the case of refugees and refugee applicants, the named person is automatically detained, without the opportunity to apply for release on bail until 120 days after the certificate is upheld by a Federal Court judge.
-In the case of Permanent Residents, where the government has reasonable grounds to believe that the individual named in the certificate is a danger to national security, to the safety of any person or is unlikely to participate in any court proceedings, the individual can be detained, with the opportunity to apply for release on bail every six months from the beginning of their detention.
+For refugees and refugee claimants, the person whose name is mentioned in the certificate must undergo automatic detention, but there is no scope of applying for a bail within 120 days after the Federal Court judge endorses the certificate.
+For Permanent Residents, if the government has some reasonable cause to believe that the individual whose name is mentioned in the certificate poses a risk to the national security or safety of any other individual or refuses to take part in any court proceedings, then the individual may be put under detention; however, he/she may seek a bail after six months of detention.

 An individual may be held for several years, without any criminal charges being laid, before the review is completed.

 In practice, the fact that there is often a risk of torture on the one hand, and a limited legal opportunity to challenge detention, on the other, has meant that named individuals are neither released from prison nor deported after the certificate is upheld.

 Amnesty International wrote of several security certificate detainees on 2 February 2007, “Their detention has truly become tantamount to being indefinite as they have limited choices: either remain detained while continuing to pursue legal challenges to the unjust procedure that governs their cases, or agree to be returned to countries where Amnesty International believes they face a serious risk of torture.”

 A recent trend has been towards releasing detainees under strict conditions or transferring them to house arrest.

 People named under certificates are exempted from legal provisions designed to prevent deportations to risk of torture or other human rights abuse.
 The government's position, following its interpretation of the Supreme Court Suresh ruling, is that a named individual can be deported even if it is found that they risk torture or death.